 #1.
-3 foods and beverages to steer clear from for a better sex life
+3 foods and beverages to avoid for a better sex life

 #2.
-3 specific spices that are sure to heat things up in the bedroom
+3 spices that are sure to heat things up in the bedroom

 #3.
-2 other aphrodisiacs to enhance your sex life
+2 aphrodisiacs to enhance your sex life

 #4.
-How food and hormones contribute to your sex drive
+Plus, discover how food and your hormones affect your sex drive

 There are lots of ways to share your responses or questions about the podcast: